Textbook

 What About Taking Notes?

-At this point we are almost ready to see some sample questions, but first, let’s address a question many students ask at this point: Should I use my scratch paper to take notes while reading?
+At this point we are almost ready to see some quiz questions, but first, let’s address a question many students ask at this point: Should I use my scratch paper to take notes while reading?

 We don’t include note-taking in the Journey Method for the very practical reason that many students don’t have time to read the four passages and take notes and still be able to answer all the questions within 40 minutes.
 Our method is meant to help precisely those students by simplifying the way they read the passage and helping them remember key ideas without having to write anything down.